bzztbomb/PartyHouse/readme.md

 * "7" dancers movie
 * "8" mid section vu meter
 * "9" mice movie
+* "w" create another window
 * Space bar change colors

 ## Code
 The basic flow is the app renders to an offscreen FBO in hausmap_App::update, then uses that to render the output objects in hausmap_App::render.
 Maybe not efficient, but allows for easy compositing. ;)

 The code also relies on the wonderful Cinder library.
 Clone it from https://github.com/cinder/Cinder and update the CINDER_PATH variable in the xcode project.
+Grab the appRewrite branch (soon to be Cinder 0.85).
+I think ControlPoints.h and EditorViewport.* are the beginnings of a framework to create quick editors.

 Also, I've only tested/built this with XCode.
 The Visual Studio projects have not been updated, but I imagine the code would work on Windows without a lot of pain.